metamath/lamp-guide/docs/11/index.md

 and the step selected second (if any) will be copied into the "Replace with" field.

-When you press "Find Substitution‡" the tool will determine if it can apply this replacement (that is, if the results are valid types everywhere and there are valid substitutions‡).
+When you press "Find Substitution<!-- ‡ -->" the tool will determine if it can apply this replacement (that is, if the results are valid types everywhere and there are valid substitutions<!-- ‡ -->).
 If it is valid, you may select "Apply" to apply it.

 **Important**: